Improving GoDaddy's UX using FullStory

 WHAT IS FULLSTORY?

-Fullstory is a digital experience intelligence platform that helps businesses understand how users interact with their websites and applications.
-It provides tools for analyzing user behavior, identifying friction points, and optimizing digital experiences.
+Fullstory is a digital experience intelligence platform that provides tools for analyzing user behavior, identifying UX friction points, and optimizing digital experiences.
 Fullstory essentially captures and replays user sessions, allowing teams to see exactly what users are doing and where they might be encountering issues.

 Tilde icon